mendersoftware/mender-docs/06.Artifact-creation/05.Create-a-custom-Update-Module/docs.md

 ## Introduction

 The historically first update mechanism in Mender was [dual rootfs updates](../../02.Overview/01.Introduction/docs.md#robust-system-updates).
-There is an alternative called _Update modules_ which allow for different types of updates, including updates at the application level.
+There is an alternative called _Update Modules_ which allow for different types of updates, including updates at the application level.
 This provides an opportunity to change the software on your devices in the active root filesystem.

 An _Update Module_ is an extension to the Mender client for supporting a new type of software update, such as a package manager, container, bootloader or even updates of nearby microcontrollers.
 You can tailor an Update Module to a specific device or environment (e.g. update a proprietary bootloader), or be more general-purpose (e.g. install a set of `.deb` packages.).